LaurenceWroe/world_cup_sweepstake/README.md

+# World Cup Sweepstake

+This is a v basic vibe coded project for a 2026 World Cup Sweepstake

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.